DUNE/dune-justin/docs/justin_command.man_page.md

     	      jobs listed.
 For each job, the Jobsub ID, Workflow ID, Stage ID, State, and creation time are shown.

+           fetch-logs --jobsub-id ID [--unpack]
+    	      Download and optionally unpack the logs.tgz file for a given job.
+The file is placed in the current directory and if the --unpack option is given, it will be unpacked into a directory named for the job.
+This subcommand uses justIN authentication and does not require that you have an X.509 proxy or use the Rucio client.
+However, it is not as efficient as the standalone justin-fetch-logs command.

     JOBSCRIPTS
            The user jobscripts supplied when creating a stage are shell scripts